2004seraph/Projman/README.md

 - `ruby-3.1.2` installed via `rvm`
 - Rails 7

 Account sign-ins will only work if both the server and client are connected to the University of Sheffield's VPN.
+Though this can be circumvented by creating a fake account with the rails console, as described in the section below.

 ### To run the app locally